-Curriculum in ECONOMIC STATISTICS: it is solidly based on modern and quantitative methods to analyze relevant economic problems.
-Emphasis is placed on empirical applications to analysis and solutions of practical problems in the field of applied economic and social sciences.
-It is designed to form research scientists with robust expertise in applied economics and statistics for careers in academia, business, and government in a leadership position.
+3) The curriculum "STATISTICS FOR THE ECONOMY" is solidly based on modern and quantitative methods to analyze relevant economic problems.
+Emphasis is placed on empirical applications to analyze and solve practical problems in the field of economics and the social sciences.
+It is designed to form research scientists with robust expertise in applied economics and statistics.
 A solid competence in the field of statistics, econometrics, and applied economic methods is integrated with a focus on empirical applications.